You would think that Californians had learned their lesson by now.

 routinely provides airtime to Republican and conservative

+candidates.
 As Media

-has repeatedly documented,
+Matters has repeatedly documented,

 Fox News is a friendly and receptive home for Republican nominees, as well as